Oxen-AI/oxen-release/README.md

 # Why the name Oxen?

 "Oxen" 🐂 comes from the fact that the tooling will plow, maintain, and version your data like a good farmer tends to their fields 🌾.
-Let Oxen take care of grunt work of your infrastructure so you can focus on the higher level ML problems that matter to your product.
+Let Oxen take care of the grunt work of your infrastructure so you can focus on the higher-level ML problems that matter to your product.

 # Overview

 No need to learn a new paradigm.

-The Oxen Command Line Interface (CLI) mirrors [git](https://git-scm.com/) in many ways, so if you are comfortable versioning code with git, it will be straight forward to version your datasets with Oxen.
+The Oxen Command Line Interface (CLI) mirrors [git](https://git-scm.com/) in many ways, so if you are comfortable versioning code with git, it will be straightforward to version your datasets with Oxen.

-Watch as we commit hundreds of thousands of images to a an Oxen repository in a matter of seconds 🚀
+Watch as we commit hundreds of thousands of images to an Oxen repository in a matter of seconds 🚀

 <p align="center">
     <img src="images/cli-celeba.gif" alt="oxen cli demo" />